1jour1vin

 Eye

-Dark, purple and beautiful
+Dark, purple, and beautiful color

 Nose

-Floral notes of violet and lily, followed by red fruits such as blackberry, blackcurrant and plum.
+Floral notes of violet and lily, followed by red fruits such as blackberry, blackcurrant, and plum.

 Mouth